jhsu/hyprwhspr/README.md

 - **Word overides and prompts** - Custom hot keys, common words, and more
 - **Multi-lingual** - Great performance in many languages
 - **Long form mode with saving** - Pause, think, resume, pause: submit...
 Bam!
+- **Hot-mic mode** - Keep the mic warm with a rolling pre-roll buffer for faster trigger-to-transcribe response
 - **Auto-paste anywhere** - Instant paste into any active buffer, or even auto enter (optional)
 - **Audio ducking 🦆** - Reduces system volume on record (optional)